2013 Indian Premier League spot-fixing and betting case: Raj Kundra case

 On 5 June 2013, Rajasthan Royals team co-owner Raj Kundra was questioned by the Delhi Police for alleged involvement in illegal betting.
 On 6 June 2013, Delhi Police claimed that he had confessed to them of placing bets on his IPL team through a bookie who was his friend.

-On 7 June 2013, Rajasthan Royals team management said that Raj Kundra would be suspended and all his shares in the team taken back if the charges against him of betting were proved.
-Because of this, he was suspended from the IPL by the BCCI on 10 June 2013.
+On 7 June 2013, Rajasthan Royals team management said that Raj Kundra would be suspended and all his shares in the team taken back if the charges against him of betting were prove and he was suspended from the IPL by the BCCI on 10 June 2013.